mblue9/EuroBioC2024/content/submissions.md

 <!-- ### Birds-of-a-feather - Submission open! -->

 Birds-of-a-feather sessions are free-format, organizer-lead interactive discussions on a topic relevant to the Bioconductor community.
-Birds-of-a-feather sessions can be proposed until **September XX**, by filing an issue in <https://github.com/bioconductor/eurobioc2024>.
+Birds-of-a-feather sessions can be proposed until **September 1st**, by filing an issue in <https://github.com/bioconductor/eurobioc2024>.

 In the issue, please provide information about the plan and intended outcomes of the session, as well as the name and contact information of the organizer(s).
 You may refer to <https://github.com/Bioconductor/EuroBioC2023/issues> for examples submitted last year.